 Maricopa Medical Center

-UCCBB public bank claims (web viewing Aug.
-2012) to have consented over 28,000 women and banked over 8000 cord blood units, of which more than 620 have been transplanted at 150 different transplant centers in the United States and abroad.
+UCCBB public bank has (web viewing Aug.
+2013) consented over 30,000 women and banked over 8500 cord blood units, of which more than 660 have been transplanted at 125 different transplant centers in the United States and abroad.
 Colorado taxpayers have an option on their state tax return to donate to the ADULT STEM CELLS CURE FUND, which provides resources to encourage and enable new mothers across Colorado to donate their babies' umbilical cord blood to a public cord blood bank.

 - Exempla St. Joseph Hospital in Denver, CO